andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/database/production/DatabasePersistentStorageImplementation/README.md

 ## Purpose

-This class shall interact with the database.
+This class shall provide a means of storing all of the track data and location data in a file.

 ## Class UML Diagram